RowenScout/lab-08-rest/README.md

   Will remove the current note entry from array, and replace it with the contents of the request body.

   _PATCH_ requires an id specified in request query.
 If no id, will send 400.
 If id is there, but no title or content, will send 400.
+If there is no match for the id, will also return a 400.
 Will update existing entry with the provided data.

   _DELETE_ requires an id specified in request query.
 Will remove the corresponding entry from the Notes array.
 Returns a 204 No Content